Data Centers in Seoul

 Market Access, Business & Tax Climate

-Regional Market Reach A deployment in Seoul effectively serves the entire South Korean population of over 51 million with sub-10ms latency.
-It also serves as a strategic connectivity hub for reaching markets in Japan and Northern China.
+Regional Market Reach A deployment in Seoul effectively serves the entire South Korean population of over 51 million.
+Its strategic location also provides low-latency network paths to Japan, northern China, and other key markets in Northeast Asia.

 Natural Disaster Risk

-Seoul has a Very Low overall natural disaster risk profile, with an INFORM score of 2.1 out of 10, as of September 2025.
-While the overall risk is low, operators should engineer infrastructure for specific regional hazards.
+South Korea has a Very Low overall natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+The country's infrastructure and coping capacity are well-developed, mitigating the primary environmental threats.